Jcolejeff/burner/README.md

 ## Contributing

-We welcome contributions to [Job Search]!
+i welcome contributions to [Burner]!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Your help is invaluable in making this app even better.

 ## Contact

-If you have any questions or need support, please don't hesitate to contact us:
+If you have any questions or need support, please don't hesitate to contact me!
+You can email me at `:

 - Email: ikwuhjeffery@gmail.com